 About the Author

-Ehime Enahoro is a business and digital consultant with years of experience and has provided consulting services to organisations across a few industries such as FinTech, Healthcare, Travel, Property, Education and Government.
-With a number of passion, some of which includes writing, speaking, caching and mentoring.
+Ehime Enahoro is a business and digital consultant with years of experience and has provided consulting services to organisations across a number of industries such as FinTech, Healthcare, Travel, Property, Education and Government.
+Passionate about sustainable innovation, process re-engineering and well-being.
+Other interests includes writing, speaking, coaching, mentoring, long distance running, football and golf.